-Based on the success of my Jolly Rancher Vodka experiment last month, I decided to try something involving a soft candy for a change: marshmallows.
+Based on the success of my Jolly Rancher Vodka experiment, I decided to try something involving a soft candy for a change: marshmallows.
 There aren’t many marshmallow liqueurs out there, after all, and a successful marshmallow infused vodka would be just that.
 With it, you could do beautiful things like this:

 I found that both methods worked.
 Basically, the first leaves out straining, giving you a more syrupy and sweet infusion.
 The second method uses some straining and results in a lighter, less sweet concoction.

 For this “recipe”, there’s no need for exact measurements.

 - A lidded container that closes well, because the marshmallows are going to swell and push on the lid.
 (Optionally, a French press – that’s a link to the one I used in this post, which works very well.)